Journey 2: The Mysterious Island: Production

 After the commercial success of the first film, New Line Cinema and Walden Media purchased Richard Outten's spec script, Mysterious Travels, in March 2009 to serve as the basis for the film.
 In the story, the characters embark on a journey to a mysterious uncharted island thought to have inspired the writing of three literary classics: Robert Louis Stevenson's Treasure Island, Jonathan Swift's Gulliver's Travels, and Jules Verne's Mysterious Island.
 Brian Gunn and Mark Gunn were chosen to revise Outten's script.
 Warner Bros.
 Pictures and New Line announced that Journey 2: The Mysterious Island would be released on February 10, 2012.

 Casting

 Josh Hutcherson, who plays Sean, is the only actor to reprise his role from Journey to the Center of the Earth.
 The only other returning character is Sean's mother Liz, with Kristin Davis replacing Jane Wheeler in the role.
-Dwayne Johnson played Sean's stepfather, who is accompanies Sean on the trip to find his missing grandfather Alexander, played by Michael Caine, on a mythical and monstrous island.
+Dwayne Johnson played Sean's stepfather, who accompanies Sean on the trip to find his missing grandfather Alexander, played by Michael Caine, on a mythical and monstrous island.
 Vanessa Hudgens was cast as Hutcherson's love interest, Kailani.